fac-13/alauda/README.md

 |   Katia - **Scrum Master**  |   [![Foo](https://cdn4.iconfinder.com/data/icons/iconsimple-logotypes/512/github-16.png)](https://github.com/missKatiaPunter)   |   [![Foo](https://twitter.com/favicon.ico)](https://twitter.com/4theLoveOfCode)  |                                                                              |
 | Parissa - **QA** | [![Foo](https://cdn4.iconfinder.com/data/icons/iconsimple-logotypes/512/github-16.png)](https://github.com/Parissai)  | [![Foo](https://twitter.com/favicon.ico)](https://twitter.com/Sottotitolato)  |

-## HOW

---how to run the app locally --
+## HOW to run the app locally

+* Fork the repo and navigate to your local folder where you would like to store its local copy
+* Clone the repo
+`git clone blah`
+* Set up the API keys.
+This projects uses .env file where you should store YOUR News API key.
+You can [get the API key here](https://newsapi.org/).

 ## Tech stack